 At a professional level, sporting organisations usually have very well organised health and sports medicine departments since fitness for competitive sporting activities is an essential and often very costly requirement.

-Physical fitness appropriate for the activities to be undertaken can easily be underestimated especially when being undertaken in unfamiliar surroundings.
+Physical fitness appropriate for the activities to be undertaken can easily be underestimated, especially in unfamiliar surroundings.

-Personal attention to lifestyle and behaviour to prevent infections is important and most vaccinations and precautions against malaria will be the same as for other travellers, although if bleeding injuries are more likely, e.g. rugby football, hepatitis B vaccination should be considered.
+Personal attention to lifestyle and behaviour to prevent infections is essential and most vaccinations and precautions against malaria will be the same as for other travellers.
+If bleeding injuries are more likely, e.g. rugby football, hepatitis B vaccination should be considered.

 This is more so in countries with poor medical facilities and where there is a possibility of needing emergency surgery, intravenous infusions or blood transfusions.

-Many of the issues in relation to the health risks within the countries being visited are the same as for other travellers (see in particular courses 4-6)
+Other health risks are the same as for other travellers (see in particular courses 4-6)

-However since injuries may be more likely, insurance to cover all the specific sporting activities being undertaken is essential and insurance companies normally specify which activities must be declared.
+However, since injuries may be more likely, insurance to cover the specific sporting activities involved is important.
+Insurance companies often specify which sporting activities must be declared.